pyeventsourcing/eventsourcing/docs/topics/process.rst

 System of processes
 -------------------

-The library's class ``System`` can be used to define a system of process applications independently of how it may be run.
+The library's class ``System`` can be used to define a system of process applications, independently of scale.

 In a system, one process application can follow another.
 One process can follow two other processes in a slightly more complicated system.
 A system